marcfarssac/Offline-App-with-Room-LiveData-and-Backend-Repository/README.md

 ## Architecture

-The App uses the Architecture components, MVVM, LiveData, Rom and a Repository, fetching data from the backend when there is no local data available.
+The App uses the Architecture components, MVVM, LiveData, Room and a Repository, fetching data from the backend when there is no local data available.
 Due to the nature of LiveData, the UI will be updated when the corresponding data will also change.
+Currently implementing a Firebase Realtime Database in the backend that when updated triggers an event that thanks to the LiveData objects refreshes the UI for all clients in Real time.

 ## Software

-Android Studio Project.
+Android Studio.
+Firebase Realtime Database.

+## Libraries used

+- Patterns and frameworks
+    - MVVM (Model-View-ViewModel) using Google's new Architecture Components viewModel, viewModel, LiveData, LifecycleObserver
+    - Clean Architecture with viewModel interacting with UseCases and the latter interacting with local database.

+- Database
+    - Room Persistance Library, part of Google Architecture Components

+- Currently adding latest JetPack software components.

 ## Highlights